 How to Prevent Heart Disease in Children

 February is heart health month.
-Fortunately we, as pediatricians, don’t see a lot of heart-related problems in children, so our job is not necessarily to diagnose and treat the manifestations of heart disease as our colleagues who treat adults do, but to rather start the process of preventing heart disease in the first place.
+Fortunately we, as pediatricians, don’t see a lot of heart-related problems in children.
+Our job is not necessarily to diagnose and treat the manifestations of heart disease like our colleagues who treat adults, but rather to start the process of preventing heart disease in the first place.

 Cholesterol Screening Isn’t Just for Adults